tparchman/F25_BIOL792/week3_unixIII/linuxIII_primer.md

     $ top

-`htop` will display information in a more readable in interactive format
+`htop` will display information in a more readable and interactive format

     $ htop